Towards Powerful Probes of Neutrino Self-Interactions in Supernovae: Relativistic hydrodynamics of a neutrino fluid

 This equation is the integral form of the continuity equation, reflecting number conservation in a spherical shell.
 If both $n$ and $\partial n/\partial t$ are approximately uniform and different from 0, we obtain $v(r) \propto r$.
 Finally, we note that \cref{eq:homologous_n} has a sharp discontinuity at $r=\ell$, where \cref{eq:homologous_v} indicates an expansion velocity exactly equal to $c$.
 Hence, close to the edge the solution must change to a smooth transition to $n=0$ and $v \neq c$.
 This can also be seen from the laboratory-frame energy density profile associated to the homologous expansion, ${T^{00}(r, t) \propto \frac{3 + (r/\ell(t))^2}{[1 - (r/\ell(t))^2]^3}}$, whose integral over the ball diverges.
 In our \texttt{PLUTO} simulations we observe a smooth transition to vacuum outside the ball, a result also found in Ref.~\cite{1980Ap&SS..72..447Y}.
 The details of this transition do not affect our results, as we aim for factor-two precision and we conservatively compute the optical depth for a neutrino traveling a distance $\ell$, hence our results are not sensitive to how the edge of the ball expands.

 Alternatively, the {\it wind outflow} of a neutrino fluid occurs when we look for a steady-state solution to the equations of hydrodynamics.
 Such solutions have been invoked in fireball models of gamma-ray bursts~\cite{Piran:1993jm} and in Parker's solar-wind model~\cite{1965SSRv....4..666P}.
-If we drop the time derivative terms in \cref{eq:E_cons,eq:M_cons,eq:n_cons_3}, we obtain
+If we drop the time-derivative terms in \cref{eq:E_cons,eq:M_cons,eq:n_cons_3}, we obtain

 Combining \cref{eq:E_cons_wind,eq:M_cons_wind} gives a first-order ordinary differential equation for $v(r)$

 whose solution is